< back

 The study of employer awareness of correct right to work checks found that 80% of businesses surveyed answered at least one compliance question incorrectly and are therefore at risk of non-compliance.

 The Home Office recently announced “a ramp-up of operational action by Immigration Enforcement teams, who since July have carried out 6,784 illegal working visits to premises [up 40% year-on-year] and made 4,779 arrests [up 42%].”
 In the same period, 1,508 civil penalty notices have been issued.
-For the very first time in the next few months, the right to work checks organisations carried out on employees are also set to be extended to cover gig economy and zero-hours workers in sectors such as construction, food delivery, beauty salons and courier services.
+For the very first time in the next few months, the right to work checks organisations carry out on employees are also set to be extended to cover gig economy and zero-hours workers in sectors such as construction, food delivery, beauty salons and courier services.

 With compliance more important than ever, please do not hesitate to contact us if you have any questions or concerns about your right to work and sponsorship procedures and compliance, or would like an audit of your current practices.